Aam-Digital/ndb-setup/README.md

 1. Enable the reporting backend:
     - add `aam-backend-service` to you COMPOSE_PROFILES .env variable to activate that container in the docker compose: `COMPOSE_PROFILES=replication-backend,aam-backend-service`
+    - add `AAM_BACKEND_SERVICE_URL=http://aam-backend-service:3000` to the .env file that feeds into the docker-compose.yml
     - add an `application.env` for the backend (`config/aam-backend-service/application.env`) --> see [aam-services README](https://github.com/Aam-Digital/aam-services/blob/main/README.md)
     - (re-up the docker compose and confirm the new containers are running)
 2. Create a "client" in Keycloak for login credentials: